LinkinWires/GivePatsFedibot/README.md

 # Give Pats Fedibot

-Bot for Mastodon and Mastodon-compatible federated social media, which pats tagged users =3
+Bot for Mastodon(-compatible) and Misskey(-compatible) federated social media, which pats tagged users =3

 Inspired by